Swiftair Flight 5960

 Swiftair Flight 5960 (operating as European Air Transport Leipzig Flight 18D) was an international cargo flight that crashed early in the morning on 25 November 2024 while on final approach to Vilnius Airport.
-The aircraft, flying from Leipzig/Halle Airport in Leipzig, Germany, to Vilnius Airport in Vilnius, Lithuania, crashed into the ground short of the runway and came to a stop near a two-story house in Liepkalnis.
+The aircraft, a Boeing 737-400, was flying from Leipzig/Halle Airport in Leipzig, Germany, to Vilnius Airport in Vilnius, Lithuania, when it crashed into the ground short of the runway and came to a stop near a two-story house in Liepkalnis.
 The captain was killed in the accident and the other three were injured.
 No one on the ground was injured.

 Background

 Aircraft

 The aircraft involved was a 31-year old Boeing 737-400SF registered as EC-MFE.
 It was powered by two CFM International CFM56-3C1 engines.
 It was operated by Swiftair on behalf of DHL.